henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 > **NOTE:** When running ping and `iPerfer` in Mininet, you must use IP addresses, not hostnames.
 Also, if you are not confident your `iPerfer` is working correctly, feel free to use `iperf` for any throughput measurements noted below.
 Output using either program will be accepted.

 #### Q1: Link Latency and Throughput
-First, you should measure the RTT and bandwidth of each of the five individual links between switches (`L1` - `L4`).
+First, you should measure the RTT and bandwidth of each of the four individual links between switches (`L1` - `L4`).
 You should run ping with 20 packets and store the output of the measurement on each link in a file called `latency_L#.txt`, replacing # with the link number from the topology diagram above.
 You should run `iPerfer` for 20 seconds and store the output of the measurement on each link in a file called `throughput_L#.txt`, replacing # with the link number from the topology diagram above.

 #### Q2: Path Latency and Throughput
 Now, assume `h1` wants to communicate with `h9`.
 What is the expected latency and throughput of the path between the hosts?
 Put your prediction in the `answers.txt` file under question 2.